remogatto/mandala/README.md

 sudo apt-get install libgles2-mesa-dev libegl1-mesa-dev
 </pre>

-Then you should install the Go binding for EGL and OpenGL ES 2.
-This as simple
+Then you should install the Go bindings for EGL and OpenGL ES 2.
+This as simple as:
-as:

 <pre>
 go get github.com/remogatto/egl